evaryont/evaryont.github.io/source/posts/middleman-error-could-not-locate-layout-layout.markdown

 tags:
 ---

-Just a quick note.
 If you're getting the above as an error in your middleman site, however it's only on articles from the blogging extension for Middleman, you may need to update your `config.rb`.

 If you specify a new name for the default layout in your config: